stefanwille/anki-mcp-server/README.md

 - "Extract the vocabulary from the foto and add it to my Italian deck with Italian on the front and German on the back: ..."
 - "Create a new deck called 'Physics::Quantum Mechanics'"
 - "Rename my 'Math' deck to 'Mathematics'"
+- "Give me an exercise that requires me to use the italian words in the deck 'Italienisch::Capitulo 6::Italienisch 38 - 2025-08-01'"

 ## Tools available to Claude Desktop